georgejkaye/discord-bots/README.md

-#discord-bots
+# discord-bots

-A collection of discord bots.
+A collection of (one) discord bots.

 ## Agda Guru